 To request delayed entry parents should make an application for their child's admission to their normal age group at the usual time, in accordance with this policy.
-Within that application parents should also submit a request to the Council for admission outside of the normal age group.
-Further information about the process will then be provided to parents upon their request for admission outside of the normal age group or by contacting the School Admissions Service.
+Within that application parents should also submit a request to the school for admission outside of the normal age group.
+The school will share the request with the Trust for information.
+Further information about the process will then be provided to parents.

-Decisions will be made by a panel of Local Authority (LA) professionals based on the circumstances of each case and considering the best interests of the child concerned, including the headteacher's view.
+Decisions will be made by a panel of the Trust (as the admissions authority) based on the circumstances of each case and considering the best interests of the child concerned, including the headteacher's view.
 This will take into account: